dobriak/dobriak-hugo/content/post/docker-registry-marathonlb-dcos.md

 sudo docker push mlbint.shared.marathon.mesos:10050/alpine
 ```

-### Bonus 1: using this setup from Jenkins running on DC/OS
+### Bonus 1: Using this setup from Jenkins running on DC/OS
-In Part 2 of this blog series we will spin up a Jenkins instance and have it use our set up to build push and pull images from our private repository.
+In Part 2 of this blog series, we will spin up a Jenkins instance and have it use our set up to build, push, and pull images from our private repository.

-### Bonus 2: using Let's Encrypt certificates
+### Bonus 2: Using Let's Encrypt certificates
 Let's Encrypt issues free TLS certificates with 90 days validity.
-In Part 3 of this blog series we will see how we can automate this process to keep our private docker repo safe.
+In Part 3 of this blog series, we will see how we can automate this process to keep our private docker repo safe.